How High Do Planes Fly?

 How high do fighter jets fly?

-Fighter jets can fly at quite high altitudes, often around 50,000 feet.
-This is due to them normally being aerodynamically very efficient and to having powerful jet engines which give them a high power to weight ratio.
+Fighter jets can fly at relatively high altitudes, often around 50,000 feet.
+This is due to them normally being aerodynamically very efficient and having powerful jet engines, which give them a high power-to-weight ratio.

-Fighter jets are built to perform different roles such as ground attack, air to air combat or even multi-role, so their operating altitude may vary depending upon their role.
+Fighter jets are built to perform different roles, such as ground attack, air-to-air combat, or multi-role, so their operating altitude may vary depending on their role.

 How high do fighter jets fly?

-The military aircraft that flew the highest (and the fastest) was the Lockheed SR-71 Blackbird which was developed in the 1960s as a reconnaissance aircraft for the USAF.
+The military aircraft that flew the highest (and the fastest) was the Lockheed SR-71 Blackbird, developed in the 1960s as a reconnaissance aircraft for the USAF.

-It could fly at altitudes of over 85,000 feet and at speeds in excess of 2200 mph, which is greater than three times the speed of sound (Mach 3).
+It could fly at altitudes of over 85,000 feet and at speeds over 2200 mph, greater than three times the speed of sound (Mach 3).

 Why do planes fly so high?

-There are a number of reasons why airplanes fly high, rather than at lower altitudes.
+There are many reasons why airplanes fly at high rather than at lower altitudes.

 These include: